lenra-io/lenra_cli/docs/index.md

+---
+title: CLI
+description: The Lenra's command line interface helps you building your Lenra app locally and it's gona be your best friend !
+---

 The Lenra's command line interface helps you building your Lenra app locally and it's gona be your best friend !

 We've created many [commands](commands/index.md) to help you managing a local smaller Lenra instance to create and test your app.